jaketmp/pyCompare/README.md

 'ODR' is the recommended method if you do not use ``None``.

+Plots are displayed using the current matplotlib backend by default, or may be saved with the `savePath=` argument.

+When saving, png format graphics are saved by default:

+    blandAltman(data1, data2,
+                savePath='SavedFigure.png')

-Plots can be displayed interactively, or saved with the `savePath=` argument.
-When saving, plot type can be chosen from those known by [matplotlib](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.savefig.html) with the `figureFormat=` argument.
+The save format type can be chosen from those known by [matplotlib](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.savefig.html) with the `figureFormat=` argument:

+    blandAltman(data1, data2,
+                savePath='SavedFigure.svg',
+                figureFormat='svg)

 #### References